rawify/BitSet.js/README.md

 With this library, you can work on large bit vectors without worring about system constraints, given by integer size.

-*NOTE:* As of version 3.0.0 BitSet.js is immutable, which means that every function call returns a new instance of the object.
+*NOTE:* As of version v4.0.0, BitSet.js is mutable, which means that the object gets changed by method invocations.
+In order to work on explicit copies, use `clone()`.

 Examples
 ===